 “Boho” is commonly used to describe a variety of clothing pieces and decor as well as complete outfits and rooms.
 It is short for “bohemian,” which typically denotes something artistic or unconventional, but as it relates to style, bohemian has become much more symbolic of specific techniques, patterns, and silhouettes or the combination of all three.

 Here, we’ll answer the question “what does boho style mean?” and explore how boho style has evolved into what it is today.
 Perhaps most importantly, we’ll explain what gives a piece of clothing boho character and how you can incorporate these pieces into your closet to achieve boho fashion for yourself.
-With Karen Kane pieces, boho style is achievable with ease.
+With Karen Kane pieces, boho style and plus size boho clothing is available and is achievable with ease.

 The History of Boho Style